-Tortuguero National Park is the largest nesting site for the Green Sea turtle (Chelonia mydas) in the Western Hemisphere.
-In total the North Caribbean region, there are just four species of turtles nesting on these protected beaches:
+Tortuguero National Park is the largest nesting site for the Green Sea turtle (Chelonia mydas) in the Western Hemisphere (Also, a top wildlife destination).
+In total, in the North Caribbean region, there are just four species of turtles nesting on these protected beaches:

 – The Green Sea turtles nest from July to October

 – Loggerheads come in smaller numbers at the same time (July to October)

 – The Leatherback (the largest turtle in the world) arrives from March to May

 – The Hawksbill’s season runs from March to October